Conctr/squirrel/README.md

 Click [here](https://api.staging.conctr.com/docs) for the full documentation of the Conctr API.

 ### Setup

+To use this library you will need to:
+- [Register](https://staging.conctr.com/signup) for an account on the Conctr platform.
+- Create an application.
+- Create a model within the application.

+**To add this library to your project, add** `#require "conctr.agent.class.nut:2.0.0"` **to the top of your agent code and add** `#require "conctr.device.class.nut:2.0.0"` **to the top of your device code**

+## Agent Class Usage
 ### Constructor: Conctr(*appId, apiKey, model[, options]*)

 The constructor takes three required parameters: your application ID, API key and model.
 These details can be found by navigating into your application on the Conctr platform, selecting on the *models* tab in the left side menu then click on the example button under the model you wish to use and chose the tab marked *Squirell*.
 There are also three optional parameters: the region to be used (defaults to `"us-west-2"`), the environment (defaults to `"staging"`) and the *useAgentId* (defaults to `false`) which can be passed in within a table as the options parameter.